 That same year (1997), the Department of Biomedical Engineering is approved and Don Giddens is named as inaugural Department Chair.

-GT BMES was created to promote the profession of biomedical engineering and to acquaint the student body with ideas, purposes, and objectives of the bioengineering field.
+Georgia Tech Biomedical Engineering Society (GT BMES) was created to promote the profession of biomedical engineering and to acquaint the student body with ideas, purposes, and objectives of the bioengineering field.
 Our interests extend from tissue and cellular engineering, to biomaterials and biological interfaces, to biological signal processing and instrumentation, to biomechanics, rheology, and integrative biology.

 First PhD and undergraduate students enroll.

 In 2000, the Department assumed the name of Wallace H. Coulter, who was recognized as one of the most influential engineers in the twentieth century through his entrepreneurial efforts in shaping the fields of automated cell analysis and hematology.

 The Wallace H. Coulter Foundation makes a $25 million landmark grant to the BME department.
 In recognition of the grant, the department is named the Wallace H. Coulter Department of Biomedical Engineering.
 Within this grant is a unique $8 million endowment, which becomes the template for the Coulter Translational Research Partnership Program.